 by Chris Woodford.
-Last updated: January 5, 2019.
+Last updated: April 19, 2020.

 What is hydroponics?

 chemical inside their leaves called chlorophyll to convert carbon dioxide (a gas in the air) and water into glucose (a type of

 6CO2 + 6H2O → C6H12O6 + 6O2

 There's no mention of "soil" anywhere in there—and that's all the proof you need that

 plants can grow without it.
 What they do need is water and

 nutrients, both easily obtained from soil.
 But if they can get these

 things somewhere else—say, by standing with their roots in a